 May 1978.
 The format has proven successful, and continues largely unchanged to the present day.

-The cartoonist, Peter Ackerley , has illustrated every paper between 1978 and 2015.
+The cartoonist, Peter Ackerley , illustrated every paper between 1978 and 2015.
 The current illustrator is Theo Chaddock .

 - the MEM Orbiter , which continues to be circulated to almost all schools within Merseyside,

 Cheshire, the nearer parts of Lancashire, most of North Wales and the Isle of Man, as well as to

 If you or your school would like to be added to the circulation list, at no charge, just let us know.